APDevTeam/Movecraft/README.md

 [Discord](http://bit.ly/JoinAP-Dev)

 ## Development Environment
 Movecraft uses multiple versions of the Spigot server software for legacy support.
 As such, you need to run [BuildTools](https://www.spigotmc.org/wiki/buildtools/) for several versions before building the plugin.
 It doesn't matter where you do this, but inside the Movecraft directory is probably a bad place.
-We recommend building Spigot 1.18.2 and 1.19.4 with Java 17, and 1.20.6 with Java 21.
+We recommend building Spigot 1.18.2 with Java 17, and 1.20.6 with Java 21.

 ```
 java -jar BuildTools.jar --rev 1.18.2 --remapped
-java -jar BuildTools.jar --rev 1.19.4 --remapped
 java -jar BuildTools.jar --rev 1.20.6 --remapped
 ```